-- i.
-Classify Bowman Mill Road as a two-lane business district street with wide sidewalks and shade trees. - Realign Bowman Mill Road so that it runs along the south side of the Pumphrey-Mateney House to provide a dedicated bus drop-off loop adjacent to the Germantown MARC station. - Extend Bowman Mill Road to Great Seneca Highway to improve connectivity and access to the MARC station.
-This extension will also help to distribute traffic and avoid the widening of intersections beyond the recommended 60-foot crossing distances for pedestrians. - Confirm the recommended private road connection between Bowman Mill Road and Walter Johnson Road as recommended in the 2009 Germantown Employment Area Sector Plan, unless properties are consolidated for redevelopment (Site GH).
+- Classify Bowman Mill Drive as a two-lane business district street with wide sidewalks and shade trees. - Realign Bowman Mill Drive so that it runs along the south side of the Pumphrey-Mateney House to provide a dedicated bus drop-off loop adjacent to the Germantown MARC station. - Create a public road route from Bowman Mill Drive to Great Seneca Highway to improve connectivity and access to the MARC station.
+This route will also help to distribute traffic and avoid the widening of intersections beyond the recommended 60-foot crossing distances for pedestrians. - Confirm the recommended private road connection between Bowman Mill Drive and Walter Johnson Road as recommended in the 2009 Germantown Employment Area Sector Plan, unless properties are consolidated for redevelopment (Site GI).